■ site map

 Yet his contribution is ignored and environmental medicine is still sidelined, denigrated and opposed by the medical establishment.

-Just this past year (2008), Dr. William Rea, heart surgeon whose deep involvement into environmental medicine started while desperately trying to solve his own pesticide-related health problem that he couldn't help with his conventional medical training, had to face legal suit by (described by some as "corrupted") Texas Medical Board.
+Just this past year (2008), Dr. William Rea, heart surgeon whose deep involvement into environmental medicine started while desperately trying to solve his own pesticide-related health problem that he wasn't able to help with his conventional medical training, had to face legal suit by (described by some as "corrupted") Texas Medical Board.
 The legal action resulted from an anonymous complaint (by a medical insurance company) for "substandard practices" and "endangering public health".

 It didn't matter that Dr. Rea is a renowned world-class expert in environmental medicine, that all five patients in question (who did not know about their insurance company's complaint) wrote to the Board stating that they are only satisfied with Dr. Rea's treatment (two of them stated that he saved their lives), nor that 17 environmental medicine specialist testified that Dr. Rea's treatments were adequate.
 The Board went ahead with the hearing, which may result in revoking Dr. Rea's medical license, based on the negative review of his methods by a single anonymous "expert" hired by the Board - a conventionally trained allergist ignorant of the science and methods of environmental medicine.